 In Missouri, the need to address access to primary care in rural areas is acute.
 More than a third of the state’s residents live in rural areas and the share of rural population over 65 is higher than in urban communities.
 As Missourians continue to live longer, the number of those with chronic diseases will increase, along with their need for access to healthcare and primary care physicians.
 Poor health means higher healthcare costs, which punctuates the importance of having medical services close to home to avoid the cost of travel to receive services.

-Kathleen Quinn, PhD, associate dean for rural health, leads the University of Missouri School of Medicine’s rural health programs.
+Kathleen Quinn, PhD, former associate dean for rural health, leads the University of Missouri School of Medicine’s rural health programs.
 Over the course of her 23 years guiding these programs, Quinn has established and leveraged statewide partnerships with organizations, communities and health systems to address the shortage of rural doctors by providing students with educational opportunities and clinical experience in rural Missouri.

 “Physicians who train primarily in rural settings are more likely to practice there.
 We also know that increasing the number of primary care physicians in a community is associated with improved population health,” said Quinn.
 “The rural program physicians we’re producing consistently enter rural practices at rates well above the national average.
 We’re making a difference in rural health care in a very tangible way.”